 - Awards received

-Such public information shall be released freely unless the student files the appropriate “non-disclosure” form requesting certain public information not be released.
-This form is available from the Registrar’s Office.
+Such public information may be released unless the student files the appropriate "non-disclosure" form requesting certain public information not be released.
+This form is available from the Registrar's Office.